handsomericestudent/handsomericestudent.github.io/README.md

 ```

 ### Windows Users
-For windows users you can access command line by right clicking your desktop while holding down shift.
+For windows users you can access command line by typing cmd into your search bar.
+If this doesn't work, you can also access the command prompt by right clicking your desktop while holding down shift.
 There should be an option to "Open command line here".
 If that option doesn't appear you can also look for "Command Prompt" in your search bar on the bottom left corner of your screen.

 If you had to search to find it for the sake of clarity we will be working in the Desktop directory put the following and press enter in command line.
 ```